AnishKhan2310/Python_Quiz_App/PROJECT_SUMMARY.md

 - ✅ Tkinter for all GUI components
 - ✅ NumPy for score calculations and statistics
 - ✅ pandas for data management and analysis
-- ✅ Matplotlib for performance visualizations
+- ✅ Matplotlib for performance visualizations using graphics
 - ✅ Built-in file handling (CSV/JSON)

 #### 2. **Question Bank** ✓